cartopher/automate-sangis-python/README.md

 ## Installation

+*__Important Note__: When you download, extract, and open this repository in PyCharm, PyCharm may read the 'environment.yml' file and prompt you to create the Conda environment as well as add and apply the interpreter configurations for you.
+If this is the case, you can skip steps 2-7 of the installation process below, as well as the __'Getting Set Up with PyCharm'__ section, and go straight to the __'Script Overview'__ section.

-You will learn how to install a conda environment from a .yml file that contains a list of desired Python packages.
+In this section, you will learn how to install a conda environment from a .yml file that contains a list of desired Python packages.

 *__Note__: If you prefer to use an existing virtual environment, all you need to do is run the ‘pip install twill’ command.*